BearKidsTeam/VirtoolsScriptDeobfuscation/README.md

 Schematic View.
 Connect script start arrow with BBDecoder's In 0.
 Now, double-click to edit the only Parameter and set it as the file which you want to decode and load (Editable format needed.
 Use tools to convert VMO file before executing).
-At last click Run button at the right-bottom corner of Virtools window.
-The decoded result will be written in current document.
+At last, click the Run button at the right-bottom corner of Virtools window.
+The decoded result will be written in the current document.

 ## Build

 ### Environment

 * You need the SDK component of Virtools to build this project.
 * At least Visual Studio 2017.
-Visual Studio 2019 and 2022 suggested.
+Visual Studio 2019 and 2022 are suggested.

 ### Quick Build